 The introduction of any new device to a network increases the attack surface of the network overall.
 A malicious actor could utilize IoHT devices to create botnets for nefarious purposes or use the processing power of infected machines to mine cryptocurrencies – also known as cryptojacking.
 This could stop the devices from performing their functions correctly and affect the health of their users.

-The infection of network devices may prove a minor inconvenience to most other industries which don’t handle sensitive data, but in the healthcare sector it could have life-threatening implications.
+The infection of network devices may prove a minor inconvenience to most other industries that do not handle sensitive data, but in the healthcare sector, it could have life-threatening implications.

 In 2016, researchers from the University of Leuven and the University of Birmingham successfully hacked into a pacemaker and were able to harvest patient data, flatten the battery, and issue malicious commands.